tbrowder/Mi6-Helper/README.md

 Special installation requirements
 ---------------------------------

-The user must install and have an account with `fez` to use this module to create a new module repository.
+The user must install and have an account with `fez` to use this module to create a new module repository:

+    zef install fez
+    fez register

 DESCRIPTION
 ===========